hamishivi/hamishivi.github.io/_posts/2017-01-26-hello-world.md

 layout: post
 title: Hello, World!
 tags: blog non-technical personal
+description: A brief introduction to the blog and what I planned to write.
 ---

 Hi there!
 This is my current blog, or at least my attempt at it...
 We'll see how it goes.